littlerobots/rxlint/README.md

 Checks that your code keeps a reference to a `Subscription` (rx 1.x) or `Disposable`.
 Not keeping a reference means that you can't `unsubscribe()` or `dispose()` at the appropriate times which might lead to memory leaks and crashes.

+### RxDefaultScheduler

+Checks if an RxJava 2.x operator is using a default scheduler.
+Operators like `delay()` do this.
+This can cause errors on Android in particular because a sequence like `observable.observeOn(mainThread()).delay(10, TimeUnit.SECONDS)` will emit the value on the default computation scheduler, and not the `mainThread()` scheduler like one might think.
+If the subscriber is accessing views on any other thread than the main thread, will throw an exception at runtime.
+This check is a warning by default.

 ## Using

 Adding `rxlint` to your project is easy, just add the following dependency to your `build.gradle`: